2025 Village Board Meeting Minutes

 Village Financial Report was given to all Board Members.

-Motion 2: Harbin made the motion and Aue seconded the motion to bring down $40,000 from the Illinois Fund to the Village General Fund.
-All present voted yea and the Acting President declared the motion carried.
+Motion 2: Rains made the motion and Aue seconded the motion to bring down $30,000 from the Illinois Fund to the Village General Fund.
+All present voted yea and the President declared the motion carried.

 Bills:

-Motion 3: Aue the motion and Rains seconded the motion to pay the March 2025 bills as corrected.
-All present voted yea and the Acting President declared the motion carried.
+Motion 3: Harbin made the motion and Mize seconded the motion to pay the May 2025 bills as presented.
+All present voted yea and the President declared the motion carried.

 Visitor Participation